 In order to provide our attendees with an enjoyable virtual experience, we want to ensure that you are aware of deadlines as it relates to your presentation.
 Past conference evaluations indicate that attendees experience information overload during the conference and would benefit more by having presentations to review in advance.

-- POWERPOINTS – If your session is being done live, it is essential that your presentation is submitted no later than Friday September 3, 2021, to ensure a smooth virtual operation and allow attendees time to download and review presentations in advance of the session.
+- POWERPOINTS/RECORDINGS – It is essential that all PowerPoints (for live sessions) and/or mp4 files (for recorded sessions) are submitted no later than Friday, February 11, 2022, to ensure a smooth virtual operation and allow attendees time to download and review presentations in advance of the session.
+Please use the attached PowerPoint template for your presentation.

 TIPS FOR VIRTUAL PRESENTING